Messerschmitt Bf 108 Taifun: Operational history

 As planned, the BF 108 participated in the 4th Challenge International de Tourisme.
-It was outperformed by several other aircraft in the competition, the performance of the type marked it as a popular choice for record flights.
+Although it was outperformed by several other aircraft in the competition, the performance of the type marked it as a popular choice for record flights.
 Particular among these traits was its low fuel consumption, good handling and superb takeoff and landing characteristics.
 During the pre-war years, the type was widely flown by private pilots, several of whom were flying officers in Luftwaffe.
 The majority of aircraft produced went into German ownership, in excess of 50 Bf 108Bs were exported to countries such as Bulgaria, Hungary, Japan, Romania, Switzerland, Yugoslavia, and the Soviet Union.

 The type's appearances at various parts of the world helped to bolster the reputation of Messerschmitt and the German aeronautical sector in general.
 In the mid-to-late 1930s, the Bf 108 was a common sight at aerial competitions, commonly in either first or second place in events such as the 1937 Oases rally in Egypt and the 1938 Belgian international Queen Astrid Race.
 During July 1939, one aircraft established a new altitude class record of 9075 m.

 Early on in the Second World War, the Bf 108 was formally introduced to service with the Luftwaffe.
 As a military aircraft, the type was primarily used as a personnel transport and liaison aircraft, ferrying pilots and personnel between air bases.
 It was also operated by the Luftdienst, where it was typically used to perform target towing and supply operations.
 The aircraft involved in the Mechelen Incident was a Bf 108 and one served with the small long-range bombing group Sonderkommando Blaich based in Africa.

 Mid-way through the conflict, production of the Bf 108 was transferred from Germany to Les Mureaux in occupied France.
 After the war, these assembly lines remained in the possession of the French aircraft manufacturer SNCAN; that continued production of the type as the Nord 1000 Pingouin.
-Many of the postwar movie portrayals of the Bf 108 have been performed by the French-built derivatives of the type, which include the Pingouin ans the further-improved Nord Noralpha.
+Many of the postwar movie portrayals of the Bf 108 have been performed by the French-built derivatives of the type, which include the Pingouin and the further-improved Nord Noralpha.